lucdoe/opengateway/README.md

 Images coming from: Oleksii Trekhleb.
 (2020, March 29).
 S.O.L.I.D.
 Principles Around You.
 DEV Community; DEV Community. https://dev.to/trekhleb/s-o-l-i-d-principles-around-you-1o17

-Even though this is a Golang codebase and not necessarily strict Object Oriented Programming, the principles help to create cleaner and more maintainable code.
+Even though this is a Golang codebase and not necessarily strict object-oriented programming, the principles help to create cleaner and more maintainable code.

 ## How to use this API Gateway